 I met him by chance—and everything changed.

-Pain and grief are a constant part of Matt’s life nowadays, all made worse by his depression.
-When he’s forced out of bed to go to a party with his sister, he meets Caesar—and everything changes.
+Pain and grief are a constant part of my life nowadays, all made worse by my untreated depression.
+When I’m forced out of bed to go to a party with my sister, I meet Caesar—and everything changes.

-Caesar is flamboyant, social, and generally fun to be around.
-Caesar shows Matt what he’s been missing, both in and out of bed, and for the first time in years Matt feels alive again.
+Caesar is flamboyant, social, and fun to be around.
+He shows me what I’ve been missing, both in and out of bed, and for the first time in years, I feel alive again.

 I’d known it before going out, but if my sister put her mind to something, she could be quite the force.
 So now I sat here, in a corner all by myself, since I didn’t know any of Mathilda’s friends.
 Mathilda herself had abandoned me.